Average But Inspired

 Easy DIY Holiday Card Holder

-I mean really, how festive is this wreath card holder?
+I mean really, how festive is this wreath holiday card holder?

 • Clothespins (I used 25)